kasrasadeghi/cornerstone/docs/backbone-wisdom.md

 - You can declare any function in the C standard library and use them, even varargs functions:
   - `(decl @printf (i8* ...) i32)`
+  - You can actually declare any function from any C library, so as long as you link against it. `clang` will take in `.ll` files piped from the `cornerstone` executable from `cornerstone-cpp` and create `.o` files if you pass in the `-c` flag.
 - Values cannot be mutated.
 To mutate use local variables.
 - To allocate local variables, use `auto`.
 See [examples/auto.bb](examples/auto.bb)
 - Let must be the result of computation